The Good, The Bad, And The Ugly: What You Need To Know About These 25 Sweeteners

 This is another artificial sweetener that you may want to watch out for.

-While studies are still looking into this sweetener further, there are studies that currently show that acesulfame potassium may increase the risk of cancer, disrupt the gut microbiome, and disrupt your brain function
+While studies are still looking into this sweetener further, there are studies that currently show that acesulfame potassium may increase the risk of illness, disrupt the gut microbiome, and disrupt your brain function

 As with most of the sweeteners in this section, there are many other low-calorie sweeteners that don’t disrupt your blood sugar, are naturally sourced, and are better alternatives for your diet.